Entropy and chirality in sphinx tilings: Chiral energetics

-{\it Energetics}.
-Finally, we can include an interaction energy in our system to study the effects of temperature on the equilibrium chirality behavior of the tilings.
-To define this energy, we consider the chirality of the sphinx, and assign an energy $-J$ to each edge of length 1 between two touching sphinxes if the chiralities are the same, and $+J$ if the chiralities are different.
-Then, for $J > 0$, we expect that at lower temperatures the system will condense into a phase of a single chirality.
-Now we carry out the same polyad-based MC simulation as above, but add the Metropolis acceptance criterion based upon the changes of the energy associated with a given trial move \cite{MetropolisEtAl53}.
-This system is similar ice-type lattice models where the state of a neighboring site is restricted by the state of a central reference site \cite{Pauling35,TemperleyLieb71}.
-One difference in the sphinx case is that not all neighboring sphinxes impinge on a given sphinx in equal measure---neighboring sphinxes can share one, two or three common edges.
-Another difference is that we have a much richer variety of neighbor configurations than in ice-type models.
+We introduce an interaction energy in our system to study the effects of temperature on the equilibrium chirality of the tilings.
+To define this energy, the L- and R- sphinx states are paramount, with $\chi_i = +1$ for L and $\chi_i = -1$ for R. We assign an energy $-J$ to each triangular lattice edge (length 1) between two touching sphinxes if the chiralities are the same, and $+J$ if the chiralities are different, and sum over all unit edges:

+where $\tau$ is a particular tiling, and $i,j$ refer to the nearest-neighbor tiles adjacent an edge.
+For $J > 0$, we expect that at lower temperatures the system will condense into a phase of a single chirality, if the boundary frame allows it to occur; otherwise, there should be a phase with a majority of one chirality.
+Now we carry out the same polyad-based MC simulation as above, but add the Metropolis acceptance criterion based upon the changes in energy associated with a given trial move (accept a move with probability min$(e^{-\beta \Delta E},1)$ \cite{MetropolisEtAl53}).

-The resulting average energy is shown in Fig.\ \ref{fig:temperature-energy-23}.
-To find this curve, we carried out our MC algorithm at high temperatures, so that all states were equally likely, and sampled the distribution $n(E)$ of the number of states at energy $E$, which we used to calculate $E(T)$.
-For low $E$ we extrapolated the behavior to our estimated minimum energy of $-1850 J$, while the lowest energy we found in the MC was $-894 J$.
-Exact results for sphinx or order 7, including the net chirality, are shown in the SM.
-Further study of this behavior is left for the future.
+The resulting average energy is plotted in Fig.\ \ref{fig:SphinxEnergy7-23-LR}.
+To find this curve for the order-23 sphinx, we carried out our MC algorithm at high temperatures, so that all states were equally likely, and sampled the distribution $n(E)$ of the number of states at energy $E$, which we used to calculate $E(T)$.
+For low $E$ of this system, we extrapolated the behavior to our estimated minimum energy of $-1850 J$, while the lowest energy we found via MC was $-894 J$.
+Exact results for the net chirality as a function of temperature of the sphinx of order 7 are graphed in Fig.\ \ref{fig:energy-chirality-7}.
+We expect that, as the system size gets larger, a sharp chirality transition occurs, but this is an area for future study.

-In conclusion, the tilings of sphinxes form a rich set of problems with connections to statistical physics and mathematics.
-We developed a Monte Carlo method, based upon the fundamental polyads, that allows random tilings to be generated and the thermodynamic behavior of a system with energetics to be studied.
-Several models of physical systems, such as capsids \cite{CasparKlug62,StockleyTwarock10}, are examples of practical applications of such investigations.

-{\it Acknowledgments.} We thank Artem Ripatti (Ufa State Aviation Technical University, Russia) for independently confirming our results of the sphinx tilings up to order 12, Toshiki Saitoh (Kyushu Institute of Technology, Japan) for helpful correspondence, and Douglas Hofstadter (Indiana Univ.) for a careful reading of our paper.